Advanced Deployment Guide¶

 from agentscope.model import DashScopeChatModel

-from agentscope.tool import Toolkit, view_text_file
+from agentscope.tool import Toolkit, execute_python_code

-from agentscope_runtime.engine.agents.agentscope_agent import AgentScopeAgent
+from agentscope_runtime.adapters.agentscope.memory import (

 from agentscope_runtime.engine.app import AgentApp